fr4ncidir/WoT_Ontology/README.md

-# WoT_Ontology
+# WoT Ontology Cocktail🍸
 Web Of Things Thing Ontology

 This repository contains
-- [x] the thing description ontology as imagined by the WoT group of ARCES (Università di Bologna) It contains annotations in JSAP compliant format useful for define WoT applications.
+- [x] the thing description ontology as imagined by the WoT group of ARCES (Università di Bologna).
+It contains annotations in JSAP compliant format useful to define WoT applications.
 - [x] a python script generating TD JSAP from the ontology.
+- [x] a framework called Cocktail🍸 to create Things on-the-go by smart humans that know Python

 This repository will contain hopefully
+- [ ] Cocktail🍸 APIs in other languages
-- [ ] a tool to create Thing Descriptions on-the-go by smart humans
+- [ ] Cocktail🍸 documentation

 Please have a look in http://wot.arces.unibo.it